Huxenfluxen/HT23/README.md

 # HT23
 Fall semester 2023 at KTH.
-First semester (mandatory block) in Master of Science programme in Applied Mathematics.
+First semester (mandatory block) of Master of Science programme in Applied Mathematics.